The following professionals lent their expertise to this article:

 RN-to-BSN Online – Newberry College

-Newberry College’s fully online RN-to-BSN program is ideal for working registered nurses who already have their associate degree in nursing.
-In this Commission on Collegiate Nursing Education (CCNE)-accredited program, students earn 32 semester hours of credit over accelerated, five-week terms.
-That means it’s possible to graduate with a BSN in as few as 12 months.
+Newberry College’s fully online RN-to-BSN program is ideal for working registered nurses who already have their associate degree.
+In this Commission on Collegiate Nursing Education (CCNE)-accredited program, students earn 33 semester hours of credit over accelerated, seven-and-a-half-week terms, making it possible to to graduate with a BSN in as few as 12 months.
 Newberry continuously enrolls students in the RN-to-BSN program, so RNs can enroll and start working toward their degree during any semester they choose.
-There’s no application fee needed to apply, which makes this program exceptionally affordable and approachable for all students.

 Duration: 12 months